2020 Redfish World Series Rules

 - Lift, unlock or pass through gates, chains, booms or other canal or river objects (not including lock systems between public waters) normally closed and used to restrict boat traffic in what is known, or should be known, to be private waters and not open to all anglers equally.

 - Any water without obvious vessel restricting objects could still be private and anglers must leave and not return during practice or any days of tournament competition if asked to leave.
-Returning to the same waters after being asked to leave, even if by alternate routes, during practice or the event will result in disqualification.
+Returning to the same waters after being asked to leave, even if by alternate routes, during practice or the event will result in disqualification of that days’ weight.

 - Anglers are not permitted to cast/fish within 100 yards of a competitor’s boat (not separated by land or jetties but in same body of water) which is anchored (an anchored boat is a boat held in a stable position by a power-pole, talon, line attached to a weight, or other device used for keeping a vessel in place and/or tethered and stationary and has the trolling motor in the stowed position.
 If the boat does not have a trolling motor, the definition of “anchored” still applies to stationary boats held in place by the manner herein described.